distributed-system-analysis/pbench/contrib/ansible/openshift/README.md

 Inventory file is copied on to the masters and pbench-controller.
 It will be available at /root/inv.

 ### Monitoring multiple endpoints using prometheus-metrics
-By default the registered prometheus-metrics tool collects metrics from master's metrics endpoint, in case you want to monitor other endpoints, you need to add the endpoints under the [masters] group in the inventory as follows:
+prometheus-metrics tool is registered on the first master, the endpoints to be monitored should be added under the [prometheus-metrics] group in the inventory file as follows:
 ```
-[masters]
+[prometheus-metrics]
 <master> port=<port> cert=<cert> key=<key>
 <endpoint> port=<port> cert=<cert> key=<key>
 ```

-Note: if the port, cert and key are not defined, prometheus-metrics uses default values i.e  port=8443, cert=/etc/origin/master/admin.crt, key=/etc/origin/master/admin.key

 ### Accessing OpenShift Cluster
 Kube config file is copied from the master node on to the pbench-controller.
 So you should be able to run oc commands and clusterloader from pbench-controller node.